 Mushrooms are called "kinoko" (キノコ) in Japanese.
 Various mushrooms are used in the Japanese cuisine.
 Some of the most popular ones are introduced below.

-Shiitake are one the most popular mushrooms in Japanese cooking, and are also well known outside of Japan.
+Shiitake are among the most popular mushrooms in Japan and are also well known outside of Japan.
 They are available fresh or dried, with the latter being soaked in water before being used.
 Shiitake mushrooms can be found in various dishes such as nabe (hot pot) dishes, boiled dishes and tempura.